-School buses are the biggest type of mass transit in the United States, providing almost nine million student trips every year.
-In comparison, this is twice as many passenger trips than are provided by transit buses across the nation.
+School buses are the most significant mass transit in the United States, providing almost nine million student trips every year.
+In comparison, this is twice as many passenger trips than are supplied by transit buses across the nation.

 Almost half a million school buses transport 24 million students to and from school, or school related activities, each school day.
 Since 1990, 407,000 fatal traffic accidents have occurred in the United States.
 School bus related accidents account for one third of one percent of these deaths.